tony-framework/TonY/README.md

 If you wish to override configurations from your configuration file via command line, you can do so by passing `-conf <tony.conf.key>=<tony.conf.value>` argument pairs on the command line.

-Finally, please check our [wiki](https://github.com/linkedin/TonY/wiki/TonY-Configurations) for default values of each TonY configuration.
+Finally, please check our [wiki](https://github.com/linkedin/TonY/wiki/TonY-Configurations) for all TonY configurations and their default values.

 ### TonY Examples
 - [Distributed MNIST with TensorFlow](https://github.com/linkedin/TonY/tree/master/tony-examples/mnist-tensorflow)